dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 ## Date: 12th Century AD
 # Name: St Julian, Shrewsbury

 This church is one of the four Saxon foundations in Shrewsbury.
-The tower dates from the 12th century whereas the present nave was designed by Thomas Farnolls Pritchard who also designed the Iron Bridge at Telford.
+The tower dates from the 12th Century whereas the present nave was designed by Thomas Farnolls Pritchard who also designed the Iron Bridge at Telford.
 Pritchard was born in Shrewsbury and baptised in St Julian's Church on 11 May 1723.
 ![](https://raw.githubusercontent.com/dmfbsh/dmfbsh.github.io/master/assets/images/churches/2019-10-04_13_26_29_DSC_0039_DxO.jpg)

 <!--Type: Item-->